 An intrusion detection software can stand up to the demands (and more) of IT professionals.
 If you’re having trouble keeping up with the manual demands of IDS for multiple networks, IDS software is there to automate a lot of those processes.
 As I noted, an IDS is only as good as the list of threats it has cataloged, and an IDS tool like SolarWinds ® Security Event Manager provides regular updates to its known threats from the leading databases.
 Plus, it’s audit-ready, putting all of the documentation needed at your fingertips.

 SolarWinds Security Event Manager (formerly Log & Event Manager) provides thorough event logging and has a major emphasis on automated threat responses.
 These include any actions you could need to terminate a threat, from jetting a USB drive to disabling a domain user.
 The system comes with many pre-programmed rules for responses and allows you to program your own.

 It comes with a great feature called the Snort IDS log analyzer tool, which works with Snort, a popular free, open-source IDS/IPS software.
 Enterprise-grade IT professionals need more functionality than open-source programs can offer, and Snort IDS log analyzer layers on top of Snort to provide real-time, automated analysis of all that data.
 Plus, it can also activate the responses mentioned above.

 To wrap it up, there’s a lot of overlap between IDS and IPS, and IPS mostly dominates the scene now.
-If you’re looking for an enterprise-grade product for a better security strategy, my take is that Security Event Manager is one of the best IDS/IPS solution on the market in 2020.
+If you’re looking for an enterprise-grade product for a better security strategy, my take is that Security Event Manager is one of the best IDS/IPS tool on the market in 2020.